WHAT I SEE WΗΕΝ THE STREET WALKS OVER ME

 PLANTED OCCURRENCES

-by Charis Kanellopoulou [Art historian/ Text from "Planted Occurrences" catalogue, Feb.
+by Charis Kanellopoulou [Art historian/ Text from the solo show catalogue, Feb.
 '19]

 “You are not supposed to see it, you are supposed to feel it …